 Electricity

 Electricity can be used as a transportation fuel to power battery electric and fuel cell vehicles.
 When used to power electric vehicles or EVs, electricity is stored in an energy storage device such as a battery.
 EV batteries have a limited storage capacity and their electricity must be replenished by plugging the vehicle into an electrical source.
-The electricity for recharging the batteries can come from the existing power grid, or from distributed renewable sources such as solar or wind energy.
+The electricity for recharging the batteries can come from th

 Fuel cell vehicles use electricity produced from an electrochemical reaction that takes place when hydrogen and oxygen are combined in the fuel cell "stack."
 The production of electricity using fuel cells takes place without combustion or pollution and leaves only two byproducts, heat and water.